adriarellano/adriarellano.github.io/_pages/projects.md

 "The legacy of racial violence on political trust" [with Helga Malmin Binningsbø]

 #### The Socioeconomics of Islamist Radicalization in the West (SOCIR)

+It is widely assumed among terrorism experts that poverty is not a cause of jihadi violence.
+However, new theory and evidence suggest that the poverty-terrorism link may operate differently in rich and poor countries, and that economic deprivation may affect radicalization more in wealthy societies.This project will test several sets of hypotheses about the link between economic deprivation and Islamist extremism in the West.

 **Publications:**